 Open House Ideas

-You can find tons of great ideas for creating a successful Open House, but there’s nothing like experience to let you know what really matters.
-I’m all for the cute and clever ideas you can find on Pinterest, but here are a few suggestions I’ve learned over the years that are hard to pin but make a big difference.
+You can find tons of great ideas for creating a successful Open House, but there’s nothing like experience to let you know what matters.
+I’m all for the cute and smart ideas you can find on Pinterest, but here are a few suggestions I’ve learned over the years that are hard to pin but make a big difference.

 - Keep it Cool.
-If you have control of the thermostat in your classroom like I do, lower the AC a few hours before Open House.
+If you have control of the thermostat in your classroom as I do, lower the AC a few hours before Open House.
 While it will feel too chilly at first, once the room is overflowing with students and parents, the “feels like” temp in your room will even out to a comfortable level.
 It’s tough to give a presentation when your room feels like a furnace!

 - Talk to the Students.
 I got this great piece of advice from a former co-worker.
-While some of her Open House presentation was addressed to the parents, most of her talk was directed at the students.
+While part of her Open House presentation was addressed to the parents, most of her talk was directed at the students.
 Seems obvious, right?
 And to be honest, I’m much more in my element when speaking to 9-year-olds than I am to a room full of adults.

 - Reflect.
-Okay, so Open House is over and you’re tempted to think about the first day of school.
+Okay, so Open House is over, and you’re tempted to think about the first day of school.
 Wait.
 Take a moment – right now – and reflect on your Open House experience.
 What did you like?
 What surprised you?
 What would you do differently?
 Write it down.
-I typed my ideas into my Evernote app where it’s safely been tucked away for a year.
+I typed my ideas into my Evernote app, where it’s safely been tucked away for a year.
 Use whatever system works for you, but make it easy and accessible.
 You don’t want to be frantically searching for your notes this time next year.

 Ready Or Not!

 I’ve spent the last three days getting my classroom ready for a new year and Open House.
 Here are a few photos showing my efforts.